duckduckgo/privacy-test-pages/README.md

 # Privacy Test Pages
-This project contains a collection of pages that are meant to be used for testing various privacy and security features of browsers and browser extensions.
+🛡 Collection of pages for testing various privacy and security features of browsers and browser extensions.

 ## How to use it?
 The site with all tests is live [here](https://privacy-test-pages.glitch.me/).
 All tests run either on page load or provide instructions on how to run them.